tarmolov/tarmolov.github.com/_posts/2013-09-25-bem-calendar.md

   * Every layer is aware of the base library: everything needs jQuery :)
   * Component manager is responsible for starting and stopping components.
-  * Modules are named the components because I already have modules from ```YMS``` (conflict names).
+  * Modules are named components because I already have modules from ```YMS``` (conflict names).

-For storing an application data I use a simple active model which can be accessible through the sandbox, too.
+For storing an application data I use a simple active model which can be accessed through the sandbox, too.
 However, components do not know where the model comes from.
 That is important.

 I have only four visual components: